-That’s not to say others, such as India and Brazil, aren’t catching up.
-But the opportunity for STEAM graduates is huge, and by preparing our students to continue into higher education and careers with a strong background in these subjects, we ready them to get their chance at such opportunities.
-We make sure that they are able to integrate different concepts, topics, skills and knowledge to be able to be adaptable through life.
+The opportunity for STEAM graduates is huge.
+By preparing our students to continue into higher education and careers with a strong background in these subjects, we ready them to get their chance at such opportunities.
+We make sure that they can integrate different concepts, topics, skills and knowledge to be adaptable through life.

 Moreover, the global shortage of STEAM-trained graduates has created a wealth of opportunities across the world.
 OBHE adds that “Germany alone was short 114,000 STEAM-skilled workers in 2011” and “interest in undertaking STEAM studies is dropping in many EU countries, and the share of STEAM graduates fell in relation to the total number of graduates from 24.8% in 1999 to 22.7% in 2005.”